MetOffice/forest-lite/docs/index.md

 `forest_lite` is a visualisation tool for Earth science data.
-It supports two common workflows; either investigate a file locally or compare multiple collections of data.
+It supports two common workflows; either investigate a file locally or compare datasets.
+A dataset is a collection of related data, it can be local or remote.
+The application itself also works equally well on the command line or deployed to cloud infrastructure.

 ![Screenshot](img/grab.png)